 His writing has appeared in The Guardian, The Huffington Post, AlterNet, WarScapes, Arab Studies Quarterly, Common Dreams, and Electronic Intifada.
 Most recently, he has a book chapter in an anthology on academic freedom and Palestine edited by William Robinson and Maryam Griffin.
 He has also appeared on Democracy Now!, Manhattan Neighborhood Network, and Russia Today (RT).

-Before beginning my Ph.D., I worked for some time as a human rights activist in Gaza and the West Bank and I still maintain close contact with the Palestine activist community.
-Although, this has earned me some vicious enemies—it’s earned me many more wonderful friends.
+Before beginning doctoral research, Kris worked for a time as a human rights activist in the Gaza Strip and still maintains close contact with the Palestine solidarity community.

 He currently lives in Butte, Montana with his partner and their daughter.